Matcha and Coconut Granola

-Let’s talk about this Matcha.
-Matcha is green and it’s tea and now it’s in your granola, waiting to unleash its super-powers.
+Matcha tea has super-powers.
 For an in depth look at matcha’s long list of credentials, Food 24 delivers the scoop Here.
-This powdery pistachio coloured tea doesn’t come cheap but then neither does botox or inner calm, so be prepared to dig a little deeper than usual for a pot of this magic green dust.
-You can drink it as you would any herbal tea, or if you’re like me and prefer it in something baked, there’s no denying that ‘matcha’ should be on everyone’s lips.
+This pistachio-hued tea doesn’t come cheap but then neither does botox or inner calm, so be prepared to dig a little deeper than usual for a pot of green fix.
+You can drink it as you would any herbal tea or use it in baked goods and smoothies.

-I’ve made and eaten more granola than is respectable and still it remains one of my favourite ways to breakfast.
 Granola usually contains rolled oats and perhaps some or other sort of grain.
-Today’s recipe is a gluten-free nutty version.
+Today’s recipe is a gluten-free, nutty version.
 Blended into smoothies, lattes or this Matcha Chia Pudding, green tea also makes a great addition to cakes, muffins and bliss balls.

-The Shrek-green colour is rather impressive but tends to fade when baked.
+The colour is rather impressive but tends to fade when baked.
 Still, we know it’s in there and that’s all that matters.
 I’m loving these crunchy golden clusters.
-I’ve filed the recipe under convenient and nutritious snack food, breakfast or toppings for toast.
+I’ve filed the recipe under convenient and nutritious snack food, breakfast and toppings for toast.

 - 45ml (3 tablespoons) sesame seeds